STAR Kids Program Support Unit Operational Procedures Handbook

 3410 Transfer from One MCO to Another

-A member or legally authorized representative (LAR) can request to change managed care organization (MCO) plans as often as they want, but the change cannot be made more than once per month.
-A member can only be enrolled with one MCO for a given month.
+A member or legally authorized representative (LAR) can request to change managed care organizations (MCOs) at any time.
+However, a member can only be enrolled with one MCO for a given month.

 A member or LAR who wants to change from one MCO to another MCO must contact the state-contracted enrollment broker by: